 Adding annotations to guide your client through the product tour will help you gain valuable insight into how they will use your product in the future.

-A detailed walkthrough shared internally will significantly assist your client with achieving buy-in and adoption of the new solution.
+A detailed walkthrough shared internally will significantly assist your client with achieving buy-in and product adoption.

 3. Activation: Checking in

-During the first two weeks of onboarding, you need to support your users and solve any difficulties they might be experiencing.
+During the first two weeks of onboarding, you need to support your users and solve any difficulties they might be experiencing to ensure successful product activation.
 Schedule a check-in call and, if necessary, create additional videos or interactive tutorials for underutilized features.